steveandroulakis/shell-novice/02-theRoot-thePath.md

 srv  sys  tmp  usr  var  vmlinuz  vmlinuz.old
 ~~~

-Here is the visual how it looks (upside down root tree, that's because we down under !)
+Here is the visually how it looks (an upside down root tree, because we're down under :) !)

 ![The File System](fig/filesystem.svg)